 A Watered-down Vision

-Too many times, after a cell-based church grows and multiplies their small groups, another migratory flock appears on the scene.
-These are church people who see new life in the cell-based church and want to connect with it.
-Attracted to the good things that are happening, they leave their former churches and join a cell group that seems to meet their needs.
+Too many times, after a church grows and multiplies their small groups, another migratory flock appears on the scene.
+These are church people who see new life in the small group-based church and want to connect with it.
+Attracted to the good things that are happening, they leave their former churches and join a small group that seems to meet their needs.
 However, many times, these transitioning Christians bring their former values and convictions along with them.
 When the “honeymoon” with their new church wears off, they long for the old programs in their former churches.
 These consumer Christians voice their personal visions and perceptions of how the church must be run to the pastor and elders.
 When people start voicing different visions, it is possible for church leaders get distracted and starting trying to please these new members.
 They could compromise the vision the Lord gave them.
-Ministering in cell groups is minimized and replaced by new programs.
-The original vision for this cell church slowly ebbs.
+Ministering in small groups is minimized and replaced by new programs.
+The original vision for this church slowly ebbs.

 At one point, our church was in this position.
 As a pastor, I reached the crossroads where I decided to continue with the Lord’s vision, risking everything.
 I faced the possibility of having to start over with only me and my family.
 However, we needed to be brought by God to the place of willful obedience.

 We know that God places members in His body as He wills (I Corinthians 12:18), and misplaced believers experience much disappointment for themselves and their church leaders.
 At times, I have encouraged some misplaced people in our church to look for another church with a vision closer to theirs.